Sberbank: 2016–2021

-In December 2017, due to sanctions, Sberbank sold its Ukrainian subsidiary, VS Bank (ВіЕс Банк) to Ukrainian businessman Serhiy Tihipko.
+In December 2017, due to sanctions, Sberbank sold its Ukrainian subsidiary, VS Bank (ВіЕс Банк), to Ukrainian businessman Serhiy Tihipko.

+In 2019, Sberbank began offering electronic cheques to corporate clients to replace chequebooks.
+According to its calculations, after the service's introduction, the number of paper chequebooks issued by the bank decreased by 30%.

 2022–2023 sanctions

-On 24 February 2022, as a result of the 2022 Russian invasion of Ukraine, US president Joe Biden announced sanctions against additional Russian individuals and companies, including new restrictions on Sberbank's operations, after which Sberbank's stock lost more than half of its value.
+On 24 February 2022, as a result of the 2022 Russian invasion of Ukraine, US President Joe Biden announced sanctions against additional Russian individuals and companies, including new restrictions on Sberbank's operations.
+Subsequently, Sberbank's stock lost more than half of its value.
 On 25 February 2022, the banking licence of Sberbank in Ukraine was revoked.

-On 28 February 2022, Sberbank Europe was facing bankruptcy as a consequence of the sanctions.
+On 28 February 2022, Sberbank Europe faced potential bankruptcy as a consequence of the sanctions.
 Deutsche Börse suspended trading in Sberbank stock.
 Two days later, Sberbank Europe declared that it was leaving the European market.
 Visa and Mastercard suspended their activities in Russia at the beginning of March 2022.
-Cards of these systems issued by Russian banks no longer worked outside of Russia, and all Visa cards issued outside of Russia no longer work within Russia.
+Cards of these systems issued by Russian banks no longer worked outside Russia, and all Visa cards issued outside Russia no longer worked within Russia.

-In April 2022, Apple and Google removed Sberbank mobile apps from their stores.
-The Android application can be downloaded from the bank's website, but iPhone users did not have this option.
+In April 2022, Apple and Google removed Sberbank's mobile apps from their stores.
+The Android application could be downloaded from the bank's website, but iPhone users did not have this option.
 In August, the SBOL application appeared in the App Store.
 It does not formally belong to Sber, but it fully reproduces the functionality of the removed application.
-A week later, this app was also removed from App Store.
-Deputy Chairman of the Board of Sberbank Stanislav Kuznetsov, speaking at the Eastern Economic Forum, spoke about new applications allegedly distributed on behalf of Sberbank.
-According to him, all new applications on the AppStore hosted by Sberbank have nothing in common with it.
-Kuznetsov noted that these are programs for fraudsters to remotely access a smartphone to steal passwords and bank card numbers.
+A week later, this app was also removed from the App Store.
+Deputy Chairman of the Board of Sberbank Stanislav Kuznetsov, speaking at the Eastern Economic Forum, warned about new applications being distributed under Sberbank's name.
+According to him, all new applications on the AppStore claiming to be from Sberbank had nothing to do with the bank.
+Kuznetsov noted that these were tools for fraudsters to gain remote access to a smartphone in order to steal passwords and bank card numbers.

 In July 2022, the EU imposed sanctions on Sberbank in relation to the 2022 Russian invasion of Ukraine.
 Sberbank was also sanctioned by New Zealand in 2022.

 During 2022 and 2023, many overseas subsidiaries lost their licences, closed, were sold, or went into receivership.